jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 The `*` can be replaced with the value of the request's `Origin` header, but `*` works for any requesting origin provided the request is sent without credentials (more on that in a bit).
 As with all headers, the header name is case-insensitive, but the value is case sensitive.

-Try it in the CORS playground:
+Try it in the CORS playground!
+The following values work:

-- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=*&responseAllowCredentials=&responseExposeHeaders=" target="playground">`*` works</a>.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=*&responseAllowCredentials=&responseExposeHeaders=" target="playground">`*`</a>.
-- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com&responseAllowCredentials=&responseExposeHeaders=" target="playground">`https://jakearchibald.com` works</a>.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com&responseAllowCredentials=&responseExposeHeaders=" target="playground">`https://jakearchibald.com`</a>.

-- The following _do not work_, as the only accepted values are `*` and the exact case-sensitive value of the request's `Origin` header:
+Whereas the following _do not work_, as the only accepted values are `*` and the exact case-sensitive value of the request's `Origin` header:

-  - <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com%2F&responseAllowCredentials=&responseExposeHeaders=" target="playground">"https://jakearchibald.com/"</a> - the trailing `/` means it doesn't match the `Origin` header.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com%2F&responseAllowCredentials=&responseExposeHeaders=" target="playground">`https://jakearchibald.com/`</a> - the trailing `/` means it doesn't match the `Origin` header.
-  - <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2FJAKEarchibald.com&responseAllowCredentials=&responseExposeHeaders=" target="playground">"https://JAKEarchibald.com"</a> - the casing doesn't match the `Origin` header.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2FJAKEarchibald.com&responseAllowCredentials=&responseExposeHeaders=" target="playground">`https://JakeArchibald.com`</a> - the casing doesn't match the `Origin` header.
-  - <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.*&responseAllowCredentials=&responseExposeHeaders=" target="playground">"https://jakearchibald.\*"</a> - nah, wildcards don't work like that.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.*&responseAllowCredentials=&responseExposeHeaders=" target="playground">`https://jakearchibald.*`</a> - nah, wildcards don't work like that here.
-  - <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com%2C+https%3A%2F%2Fexample.com&responseAllowCredentials=&responseExposeHeaders=" target="playground">"https://jakearchibald.com, https://example.com"</a> - only one value can be provided.
+- <a href="playground/?prefillForm=1&requestMethod=GET&requestUseCORS=1&requestSendCredentials=&preflightStatus=206&preflightAllowOrigin=&preflightAllowCredentials=&preflightAllowMethods=&preflightAllowHeaders=&responseAllowOrigin=https%3A%2F%2Fjakearchibald.com%2C+https%3A%2F%2Fexample.com&responseAllowCredentials=&responseExposeHeaders=" target="playground"><code style="white-space: normal">https://jakearchibald.com, https://example.com</code></a> - only one value can be provided.

 A valid value gives the other origin access to the response body, and also a subset of the headers: